Skip to content

 A process approach to quality throughout different teams becomes possible with an ISO 9001 certified quality management system.
 The ability to quickly identify areas for improvement, while clearly demonstrating connected quality control across your organization will assist in delivering the internal benefits of ISO 9001 implementation.

-ISO 9001 Quality Management
+Getting started with ISO 9001 Quality Management

 ISO doesn’t provide certification or conformity assessment.
 The process of certification against ISO standards is carried out by external certification bodies.
 In other words, an organization that pursues certification must understand and implement the standards first, and engage with such a third party after implementation, for an extensive audit and cascade of audits thereafter that, if implemented properly, will result in a certification of conformity with the implemented specific ISO standard.